German invasion of Belgium (1940): 12–14 May: Battles of the central Belgian plain

 To the Allies, the Belgian failure to hold onto its eastern frontiers (they were thought to be capable of holding out for two weeks), was a disappointment.
-The Allied Chiefs of Staff had sought to avoid an encounter mobile battle without any strong fixed defences to fall back on and hoped Belgian resistance would last long enough for a defensive line to be established.
+The Allied chiefs of staff had sought to avoid an encounter mobile battle without any strong fixed defences to fall back on and hoped Belgian resistance would last long enough for a defensive line to be established.
 Nevertheless, a brief lull fell on the Dyle front on 11 May which enabled the Allied armies to get into position by the time the first major assault was launched the following day.
 Allied cavalry had moved into position and infantry and artillery were reaching the front more slowly, by rail.
-Although unaware of it, the First Allied army Group and the Belgian Army outnumbered and outgunned Walther von Reichenau's German 6th Army.
+Although unaware of it, the First Allied Army Group and the Belgian Army outnumbered and outgunned Walther von Reichenau's German 6th Army.

 On the morning of 12 May, in response to Belgian pressure and necessity, the Royal Air Force and the Armée de l'Air undertook several air attacks on the German-held Maastricht and Meuse bridges to prevent German forces flowing into Belgium.
-74 sorties had been flown by the Allies since 10 May.
+Seventy-four sorties had been flown by the Allies since 10 May.
 On 12 May, eleven out of eighteen French Breguet 693 bombers were shot down.
 The RAF Advanced Air Striking Force, which included the largest Allied bomber force, was reduced to 72 aircraft out of 135 by 12 May.
 For the next 24 hours, missions were postponed as the German anti-aircraft and fighter defences were too strong.

-The results of the bombing is difficult to determine.
+The results of the bombing are difficult to determine.
 The German XIX Corps war diary's situation summary at 20:00 on 14 May noted:

 The completion of the military bridge at Donchery had not yet been carried out owing to heavy flanking artillery fire and long bombing attacks on the bridging point ...
 Throughout the day all three divisions have had to endure constant air attack — especially at the crossing and bridging points.
 Our fighter cover is inadequate.
 Requests [for increased fighter protection] are still unsuccessful.

 The Luftwaffe's operations includes a note of "vigorous enemy fighter activity through which our close reconnaissance in particular is severely impeded".
 Nevertheless, inadequate protection was given to cover RAF bombers against the strength of German opposition over the target area.
-In all, out of 109 Fairey Battles and Bristol Blenheims which had attacked enemy columns and communications in the Sedan area, 45 had been lost.
+In all, out of 109 Battles and Blenheims which had attacked enemy columns and communications in the Sedan area, 45 had been lost.
 On 15 May, daylight bombing was significantly reduced.
 Of 23 aircraft employed, four failed to return.
 Equally, owing to the Allied fighter presence, the German XIX Corps War Diary states, "Corps no longer has at its disposal its own long-range reconnaissance ...
 [Reconnaissance squadrons] are no longer in a position to carry out vigorous, extensive reconnaissance, as, owing to casualties, more than half of their aircraft are not now available."